r-pufky/ansible_paperless_ngx/README.md

 3. Role variables are migrated and updated from `paperlessng_` or `pngx_` to `paperless_ngx_`.
 Many variables have been added, removed, or changed.
 The easiest way is to start fresh using values from `defaults` and add your existing values into it for your host.
-Specifically watch out for:
 4. See [proxy instructions below](#reverse-proxy-migration-changes) for reverse proxy changes.
 4. Database backend changes are **not** supported.
 Database upgrades to NGX are